 View Professor Coben's research: SSRN Author Page -- James Coben

-Professor James Coben, a senior fellow in Hamline's Dispute Resolution Institute (DRI), which he directed from 2000-2009, teaches civil procedure, dispute resolution practices, mediation, and negotiation.
-He also pioneered a variety of innovative alternative dispute resolution clinical opportunities for law students, including mediation advocacy on behalf of clients in family law and employment cases.
-More recently, he has focused his energies on development of international ADR educational opportunities and serving as the founding academic director of Hamline's new Master in the Study of Law (MSL) program.
+Professor James Coben, a senior fellow in Hamline's Dispute Resolution Institute (DRI), which he directed from 2000-2009, teaches civil procedure, mediation, negotiation, and theories of conflict.
+He was the founding director of Hamline's Master in the Study of Law (MSL) program and also pioneered a variety of innovative alternative dispute resolution clinical opportunities for law students, including mediation advocacy on behalf of clients in family law and employment cases.

-During his tenure as DRI director, he created three Hamline ADR foreign programs -- an international commercial arbitration program in London, an international business transactions negotiation program in Rome, and a program in democratic dialogue and mediation in Budapest.
-Professor Coben is coordinator of the "Rethinking Negotiation Teaching Project," a joint effort of the law school, the JAMS Foundation, ADR Center Foundation (Rome), and Convenor Conflict Management to critically examine what is taught in negotiation and how we teach it, with special emphasis on how best to "translate" teaching methodology to succeed with diverse, global audiences.
+Professor Coben coordinated the recently completed 5-year "Rethinking Negotiation Teaching Project," a joint effort of the law school, the JAMS Foundation, ADR Center Foundation (Rome), and Convenor Conflict Management to critically examine what is taught in negotiation and how we teach it, with special emphasis on how best to "translate" teaching methodology to succeed with diverse, global audiences.
 The project opened with an international conference in Rome, Italy in May 2008, moved on to Istanbul, Turkey in October 2009 and closed with a conference in Beijing, China in May 2011, with each conference followed by publishing of conference scholarship in a book and companion journal special issue.
 From 2003-2007, Professor Coben served as project director for a European Union/U.S. Department of Education funded project to develop transnational ADR curriculum and promote transatlantic student mobility.
+During his tenure as DRI director, he created three Hamline ADR foreign programs -- an international commercial arbitration program in London, an international business transactions negotiation program in Rome, and a program in democratic dialogue and mediation in Budapest.

-Professor Coben has published numerous ADR related articles and is co-author of the third edition of Mediation: Law Policy & Practice (West 2012-13), a founding editor of 谈判 Tán Pàn: The Chinese-English Journal on Negotiation, and co-editor of Educating Negotiators for a Connected World: Volume 4 in the Rethinking Negotiation Teaching Series (DRI Press 2013); Assessing Our Students, Assessing Ourselves: Volume 3 in the Rethinking Negotiation Teaching Series (DRI Press 2012); Venturing Beyond the Classroom: Volume 2 in the Rethinking Negotiation Teaching Series (DRI Press 2010); and Rethinking Negotiation Teaching: Innovations for Context and Culture (DRI Press 2009).
-Together with colleague Peter N. Thompson, Professor Coben created the Mediation Case Law Project -- a systematic attempt to catalogue litigation trends about mediation, as well as produce and distribute innovative teaching videos, and other resources to ADR academics, practitioners, and trainers.
+Professor Coben has published numerous ADR related articles and is co-author of the Thomson Reuters trial practice series treatise Mediation: Law Policy & Practice (2014-15), a founding editor of 谈判 Tán Pàn: The Chinese-English Journal on Negotiation (CCH Hong Kong), and co-editor of Educating Negotiators for a Connected World: Volume 4 in the Rethinking Negotiation Teaching Series (DRI Press 2013); Assessing Our Students, Assessing Ourselves: Volume 3 in the Rethinking Negotiation Teaching Series (DRI Press 2012); Venturing Beyond the Classroom: Volume 2 in the Rethinking Negotiation Teaching Series (DRI Press 2010); and Rethinking Negotiation Teaching: Innovations for Context and Culture (DRI Press 2009).
+Together with Hamline colleague Peter N. Thompson, Professor Coben created the Mediation Case Law Project -- a systematic attempt to catalogue litigation trends about mediation, as well as produce and distribute innovative teaching videos, and other resources to ADR academics, practitioners, and trainers.